 • Other designations: Messier 1, NGC 1952, Taurus A, Sh2-244

-When viewed in visible light, the mass of filaments that make up the oval shape of the nebula consist primarily of ionised helium and hydrogen, along with varying amounts of carbon, oxygen, nitrogen, iron, neon, and sulfur, and represent the remains of the progenitor star’s “atmosphere”.
-The temperature of various parts of the filaments range between 11,000K and 18,000K, while their average density is about 1 300 particles per cubic centimeter.
+When viewed in visible light, the mass of filaments that make up the oval shape of the nebula consist primarily of ionized helium and hydrogen, along with varying amounts of carbon, oxygen, nitrogen, iron, neon, and sulfur, and represent the remains of the progenitor star’s “atmosphere.”
+The temperature of various parts of the filaments ranges between 11,000K and 18,000K, while their average density is about 1,300 particles per cubic centimeter.

 The Missing Mass Problem